Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Edward Sheffield: I’m just wondering what you really think, Susan.

-Susan Morrow: It’s true, I know.
-But they just see us as a reflection of themselves, so they can’t accept Cooper for who he is.
+Susan Morrow: [referring to her parents] They just see us as a reflection of themselves, so they can’t accept Cooper for who he is.
 I’m not sure how I’m going to fare.

 Edward Sheffield: Aren’t you being a little hard on them?